Grizemc/ITAGS/README.md

-# RE-gaussian
+# Intrinsic Texture-Aware Gaussian Splatting
 The code will be available.
+Thanks!